SAM Tools for Microsoft Audit Preparedness

 While SAM tools are essential, itโs important to understand their limitations so you donโt get a false sense of security:

 - Not All Usage is Detected: Some licensing metrics (like Client Access License usage, or multiplexed access) are not easily discovered by tools.
-For instance, a SAM tool can list how many instances of SQL Server are installed.
+For instance, a SAM tool can list the number of instances of SQL Server that is installed.
 Still, it might not automatically know how many users are indirectly accessing those databases if those users arenโt recorded anywhere.
 Supplement the tool with manual data sources (like Active Directory user counts for CALs, or logs from applications to see user connections).

 - License Terms Complexity: Tools might not reflect all the nuances of your specific contract or Microsoftโs Product Terms.
-For example, if you have a special agreement allowing extra use rights, the toolโs generic logic might flag non-compliance incorrectly.
+For example, if you have a special agreement that allows extra use rights, the toolโs generic logic might incorrectly flag non-compliance.
 Always overlay contractual context onto the toolโs output.
 This is another reason involving a licensing specialist is helpful โ they can adjust the raw findings to your contract realities.

 - False Sense of Security: Perhaps the biggest risk is assuming the tool will handle everything.
 SAM tools inform and advise; they donโt replace governance.
 You still need processes: change management must include license checks, procurement must be tied in, and periodic human review is crucial.
 Think of the tool as an instrument panel โ it shows you the readings, but skilled pilots (your SAM team/advisors) must interpret them and take action.